z1labs/Cypher/README.md

 -  **Asynchronous Fulfillment:** The decryption process can take time and is fulfilled asynchronously, usually within 2 blocks on the fhEVM testnet.
 The relayer ensures timely delivery of the decryption results, but the contract can specify a maximum timestamp for valid decryption results.

 -  **Relayer and KMS:** The relayer simply forwards decryption requests, while the KMS signature verification ensures that the relayer cannot tamper with the decryption result.

+> 💡 **Attention**:: Once decrypted on smart contract, information becomes accessible to everyone on the blockchain.
+Therefore, strict access controls are essential.